polimorphic/haskell-spa-tutorial/8-state/README.md

 We need to do a few things with our State to accomplish this.
 1. Need to initialize a State
     i.
-We do this by setting a variable, window.state.
-When we edit things this state will update
-    ii.
-Create a makeState method to initialize the values.
+We do this by setting a variable, window.state, in our Server file.
+When we edit things this state will update ii.
+Create a mkState method in Types.hs to initialize the values.
 2. Need to have the ability to use the State for rendering
     i.
-We use the Control.Lens library to automatically have getters and setters. ii.
+We use the Control.Lens library to automatically have getters and setters, which we can do be calling the makeLenses function in Types.hs. ii.
 In the View, use these getters and interface them with the HTML we are writing.
 In the example below, we use `itoList` to loop through the list we retrieve from the `sTodos` via the `^.` with an index.
     ```
     div_ [style_ todosStyle] $ itoList (s ^. sTodos) <&> \(i, (active, description)) -> div_